ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ### How are users counted for instances of {{site.data.keyword.contdelivery_short}} in resource groups?

+Authorized users are counted and managed for each service instance by using the list of authorized users for billing and Lite plan limits. {{site.data.keyword.contdelivery_short}} service users are automatically added to this list when they complete any of the following activities:

+ * View, edit, or run a delivery pipeline.
+ * Trigger a delivery pipeline to run by way of a Git push, merge, or commit to the branch that is configured as an input trigger.
+ * Use the Eclipse Orion {{site.data.keyword.webide}}.

+When a delivery pipeline is triggered by a change to an IBM Git repo, all users who have Developer or greater access to the repo are added to the list of authorized users.
+{: tip}

-Authorized users are counted and managed for each service instance by looking at the list of authorized users for billing and Lite plan limits. {{site.data.keyword.contdelivery_short}} service users are automatically added to this list.
-You can prevent users from accessing toolchains and automatically being added to a {{site.data.keyword.contdelivery_short}} service instance.
-For more information about using IAM to remove user access from the Resource Group that contains the toolchain (or from the toolchain itself), see [Managing user access to {{site.data.keyword.contdelivery_short}} with Identity and Access Management](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-cd-iam-security).
+You can prevent users from accessing toolchains and automatically being added to the authorized user list for a {{site.data.keyword.contdelivery_short}} service instance by using IAM to remove access to the toolchain.
+You can also remove Developer access to any Git repos that are integrated with the toolchain.
+For more information about using IAM to manage access to toolchains in a resource group or the toolchain itself, see [Managing user access to {{site.data.keyword.contdelivery_short}} with Identity and Access Management](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security).
+For more information about managing access to an IBM Git repo, see [Project's members](https://us-south.git.cloud.ibm.com/help/user/project/members/index.md){:external}.

 The method that you use to organize toolchains within resource groups directly impacts user access and billing.
 When a user uses toolchains in multiple resource groups, they are counted and billed for each service in those resource groups.
 {: tip}